-Get the most out of your golf game - Schedule your lesson today!
+Get the most out of your winter practice-Schedule your indoor simulator lesson today

-Get the most out of your golf game - Schedule your lesson today!
+Get the most out of your winter practice-Schedule your indoor simulator lesson today

 We all know that golf is a mental game.
 How much of it is mental?
 It depends on who you ask.
 Jack Nicklaus said “The game of golf is 90% mental and 10% physical.”
 While Tiger said, “A golfer should never make a mental mistake because the ball is just sitting there waiting for you to hit it.”
 And Bobby Jones said, “Golf is a game that is played on a five-inch course – the distance between your ears.”